Skip to main content

 What document question answering means

-The first is the ML task.
-Hugging Face's task page defines document question answering as answering questions about document images.
-A model can use the extracted text, the word positions, and the visual layout together.
+The phrase covers 3 related jobs.
+The first is a machine-learning task.
+Hugging Face's task page describes models that answer questions about document images.
+They use the text, each word's place on the page, and the visual layout.

-This is the research and benchmark framing: a model is trained or fine-tuned to answer questions about scanned forms, invoices, and reports, and its performance is measured against labeled datasets.
+This is the research and benchmark framing: a model is trained or fine-tuned to answer questions about scanned forms, invoices, and reports, then measured against labeled datasets.
+The Transformers documentation walks through fine-tuning a model such as LayoutLMv2, while DocVQA is the best-known benchmark in this space.

 Newer datasets such as BoundingDocs extend it with spatial annotations that tie an answer to a specific part of a page.
 If you searched this term to train or evaluate a model, these are the pages you want.
 This guide is not a substitute for them.